Sky News

 Regular studio Output - Introduction

-The construction and build of these are covered in detail in the Studio Builds section
+The construction and fit-out history of these is partially detailed in the Studio Builds section

 The lighting for all the day-to-day use of these dedicated News studio spaces was designed and set by Richard, as well as providing Oversight and Support to the Technical Supervisors who had to operate them day-to-day.
 He was then frequently called-in to revise the lighting ahead of any major changes or unusual one-off usage.
 A random selection of example images are shown below :